-So there is a subtle movement in bass fishing right now that is picking up a lot of steam and honestly the nomenclature around it is getting to be a little nuts and just mudding the water so to speak.
-But the jig and minnow bass fishing soft plastics and forward facing sonar effectiveness is undeniable now.
-And more and more big events are getting won now with what most of us old timers would call a crappie jig.
+There is a subtle movement in bass fishing that is picking up a lot of steam.
+Honestly, the nomenclature around it is getting to be a little wild and mudding the water so to speak.
+However, the jig and minnow bass fishing soft plastics and forward facing sonar effectiveness is undeniable now.
+More and more big events are getting won with what most of us old timers would call a crappie jig.

-But guys are calling it everything from Damiki Rigging, Moping, now Cindy Rigging, and just plain-old Crappie Jigging.
-So I am going to shed a bunch of light on it and make several cases for why it’s becoming the norm in bass fishing especially in competitive fishing circles.
-And I’m going to reference a lot of history and past pieces and fishing tournaments as well as ones that just happened a week or two ago to explain it all as succinctly and make the case for why you need to hone your skills with these finesse jig and minnow options.
+Guys are calling it everything from Damiki Rigging, Moping, Cindy Rigging, and just plain-old Crappie Jigging.
+I am going to shed light on it and make several cases for why it’s become the norm in bass fishing especially in competitive fishing circles.
+Additionally, I’m going to reference a lot of history, past pieces and fishing tournaments to explain it all as succinctly as possible.
+I will also make the case for why you need to hone your skills with these finesse jig and minnow options.

 Damiki Rigging history